- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 - Avoid eating large meals, as too much pressure against the intestinal wall can cause it to contract, causing pain and spasm.

-- Remove common problem foods from the diet, such as gluten
+- Remove common problem foods from the diet, such as gluten – BUT only after consulting a health practitioner to rule out Coeliac Disease.

 - Gluten is the protein component of several grains but is especially high in wheat grains.
 It gives bread the sticky, doughy consistency.
 Many people find gluten difficult to digest; it may be because humans didn’t evolve to eat grains.
 For the sufferer of Irritable Bowel Syndrome it makes sense, therefore, to eliminate gluten from the diet completely, and if symptoms subside quickly, it is advised to commence eating gluten again and if the same symptoms return, to request a screening to rule out Coeliac Diease.
 Wheat gluten is frequently implicated in the disorder.
 It is well known that gluten can damage the intestinal lining.